Table of Contents

 A good night’s sleep is essential to a healthy body and mind, both of which play a crucial role in mental health.
 That’s why it’s so important to find a bed that’s comfortable for you.
 For some people, that means seeking out a soft mattress.
-A softer mattress that provides contouring at the shoulders and hips but still provides ample support for spinal alignment can be a good fit for side sleepers.
+A softer mattress that contours around the shoulders and hips but still provides ample support for spinal alignment can be a good fit for side sleepers in particular.

-In the list of the best soft mattresses below, we’ve included a variety of options so you can make an informed purchase.
+In the list of the best soft mattresses below, we’ve included a variety of options to suit different sleep styles, preferences, and budgets.

 Best soft mattress overall